 Pharmaceutical companies can make no profit from herbs which humans have historically consumed.
-Instead, they create new molecules.
-They have a hard time creating molecules that affect only the system they want to affect, therefore there are inevitably side effects.
+Instead, they must use molecules foreign to human physiology.
+They have the difficult to impossible task of finding molecules that affect only the system they want to affect, so without exception there are medication side effects.

-Nature, evolution, has done a better job at creating beneficial molecules.
+Nature, evolution, has done a better job at choosing which molecules are beneficial.
 All life is based on DNA, and molecules that are beneficial in one organism are likely to be beneficial for other organisms, which is why they consume each other for nutrients (not just for energy).

 “behavioral ethics research suggests that an especially large proportion of the population (in some studies more than 50%) may behave unethically, because their ability to objectively interpret the ethicality of their own behavior is highly limited.” source

-It would be wise to perform an allergy test for any drug you might take, just like you would to find out if you have a food allergy.
+For any pharmaceutical a doctor prescribes, it would be wise to perform an allergy test, just like you would to find out if you have a food allergy.

 You shouldn't be allergic to any drug you take, so what's the harm of a small test?
 Never mind that if you chew the pill in your mouth and let it sit for a minute, it leaves a burn on your gums.
-Maybe the digestion process changes the nature of the molecule, but maybe it doesn't?
 Your gums are made of cells just like the rest of your body.
 They test for food allergies by placing the food on your skin, so why shouldn't it be the same for a drug?
-If I learn more about this, I will add the info here.